Quick Course "WHAT'S BUGGING YOU?"

 Boxelder bugs, a true bug from the insect family Rhopalidae, are commonly found both outside and inside homes during the fall through early spring.
 Boxelder bugs are about 3⁄4 of an inch long, and black in color with three red lines on the thorax and red lines on the wing margins.
 During the summer, they feed on leaves, flowers, and seedpods of boxelders and silver maples, where they do minor damage to the trees.

 Life cycle: Adult boxelder bugs lay eggs on trees in the spring.
 Nymphs emerge in 11 to 14 days and begin feeding on trees.
 Nymphs resemble adults, but are smaller and have more red on their bodies.
-Nymphs develop into adults during the summer, and lay eggs of a second generation of boxelder bugs that is active in August and September.
-Boxelder bugs become a nuisance when second generation bugs congregate on the outsides of homes on sunny days in September and October.
+Nymphs develop into adults during the summer and lay eggs of the second generation of boxelder bugs that is active in August and September.
+Boxelder bugs become a nuisance when second-generation bugs congregate on the outsides of homes on sunny days in September and October.
 Boxelder bugs then move indoors to find a protected place to overwinter.
 They remain in attics and wall voids until the spring when the bugs move back outdoors.
 Although boxelder bugs do not breed indoors, some may be active on sunny days in the winter.
 Populations of boxelder bugs are highest after dry spells.
 Wet weather promotes a fungal disease that is important for natural population control.

 Brent Towle: Master Technician and owner of Spectrum Pest Control has developed an exclusive protocol for controlling Box Elder Bugs all Summer and Winter long.
 Timing is everything!